 How does Google search (ranking) may be working today

 Google has disclosed information about its ranking systems.
-With this information, my own thoughts and research, e.g. in Google patents, I want to put the pieces of the puzzle together in this article to form an overall picture.
+With this information, my own thoughts and research, e.g. in Google patents and other ressources, I want to put the pieces of the puzzle together in this article to form an overall picture.

 I do not go into ranking factors in detail and their weighting, more into functionallity.